sunscrapers/djoser/README.rst

     $ pre-commit install

 This will ensure that your code is cleaned before you commit it.
-Some steps (like black) automatically fix issues but the show their status as FAILED.
+Some steps (like black) automatically fix issues but they show their status as FAILED.
 Just inspect if everything is OK, git-add the files and retry the commit.
 Other tools (like flake8) require you to manually fix the issues.